cheinisch/minniark-plugin-disqus/README.md

 ## Installation

-Upload the folder into the `/userdata/plugins` dir and enable it in the plugin dashboard.
+Upload the `disqus` folder into the `/userdata/plugins` dir and enable it in the plugin dashboard.

 ## Usage